bitcointranscripts/bitcointranscripts/bitcoin-explained/why-open-source-matters-for-bitcoin.md

 Hang on.
 One step at a time.
-Why do I even need to care that my checksum matches whatever Vladimir signed if I compiled it myself?
+Why do I even need to care that my checksum matches whatever Wladimir signed if I compiled it myself?

 Sjors Provoost: